cameronlares/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+A token is an encrypted key used to verify that the username and password are correct in order to login to a protected page.

 - [ ] What steps can you take in your web apps to keep your data secure?
+You can use a Private route or add a feature that removes a token if user is not using the app for specific amount which will then navigate back to the login page.

 - [ ] Describe how web servers work.
+Web server is a computer that holds information.
+You have to ability to request information on a specific server back into your computer with the correct permissions.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Post( ), get(), put(), delete().
+CRUD.

 ## Project Set Up